Hayden Kennedy

 Hayden Kennedy (born 16 October 1965) is a former Australian rules football field umpire in the Australian Football League (AFL) and is also a teacher at St. Bernard's College, Melbourne.

 After five AFL Grand Finals and a then-record 495 games, Kennedy announced his retirement on 10 August 2011.

 Early career

-Kennedy was a very promising junior footballer with St Christophers Football Club in the Oak Park Junior Football League, a club which also produced AFL legends Simon and Justin Madden.
+Kennedy was a junior footballer with St Christophers Football Club in the Oak Park Junior Football League.
 Kennedy completed his secondary schooling at St. Bernard's College, Melbourne where he previously taught as a Physical Education and a maths teacher.
 He now umpires the VFL.

 Kennedy commenced a career as an umpire in the Essendon District Football League in 1983.
 After one season there, he was recruited into the VFL cadets squad.

 In 1986, Hayden Kennedy umpired the under 19 VFL grand final, and by 1987 had been promoted to the senior list.
 At this level he umpired the VFL reserves and country football matches.